gtim/Stockfish/README.md

 - [stockfish-nnue-wasm-match](https://github.com/hi-ogawa/stockfish-nnue-wasm-match):
   engine match testing scripts and match results

-Current default branch is `emscripten-237ed1ef-2.0.26`.
-See [here](https://github.com/hi-ogawa/Stockfish/wiki/Branch-policy) for the detail about the branch policy of this repository.
+The default branch of this repository changes based on upstream.
+See [here](https://github.com/hi-ogawa/Stockfish/wiki/Branch-policy) for the detail.

 ---

-The original `README.md` from the upstream continues from here.
+The original `README.md` from the upstream continues below.

 ## Overview